dw5/24H-BrowserTimeEverywhere/README.md

 # BrowserTime
-Chrome extension to change from 12 hour to 24 hour format.
+Extension to change from 12 hour to 24 hour format.

-The default configuration is to only change the time on https://web.whatsapp.com/, but this can be easily modified.

-There might be some JavaScript errors thrown, but it seems to be working good enough.
+There might be some JavaScript errors thrown, might not work everywhere, but seems to work not that terribly (still can be even better later)

 # Sources
 Inspired on work from Greenscreener: